Gildara/100-days-of-code/log.md

 **Today's Progress**: Looked at the next problem for freecodecamp, Search amd Replace.
 Ended up with a partial solution, but there is some kind of flaw.

 **Thoughts**: On first looking at this problemI was clueless, but then it started to come together.
 I think I should approach programming they way I approach writing.
-Given a prompt or subject I have no idea what to write, but I truast that my subconscious will come up with something adequate.
+Given a prompt or subject I have no idea what to write, but I trust that my subconscious will come up with something adequate.

 ### Day 13: July 29, 2017

+**Today's Progress**: Solved search and replace as soon as I glanced over yesterday's code.
+It was just that I forgot () after the function, lol.
+Started Pig Latin challenge.
+After much struggle and reading, conquered regexp.

+**Thoughts**: I feel like an imposter.
+Yes, I seem to be doing better with the challenges, but I still suck so bad at design.
+The problem isn't that I suck at design, though.
+The problem is that I have no map for improvement and so I am just avoiding my wikireader.

+### Day 14: July 30, 2017

-**Today's Progress**
+**Today's Progress**:

-**Thoughts**
+**Thoughts**: